 hydrologic extremes and Water resources predictions

-My work focuses on understanding the mechanisms of the large flooding and drought events, and on developing numerical methods to increase the accuracy and timeliness of water resources and hazards forecasting.
+My work focuses on understanding the mechanisms of severe flooding and drought events and developing numerical methods to increase the accuracy and timeliness of forecasting.